title: How and Why to Complete Your Kuknos.toml

 transparency to your potential asset holders.
 You can also link to the attestation of your

-• Your organization’s official phone number (ORG_PHONE_NUMBER) in E.164
+field. - Your organization’s official phone number (

 at the same domain as your official website.